samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

    ![Create a new Single Page Application](https://cdn.auth0.com/blog/helloworld-with-auth0/create-a-new-spa.png)

-3. As your technology, select Javascript (JS).
+3. As your technology, select JavaScript (JS).
 You can also search for it in the search box.

    ![Select JS as our preferred technology](https://cdn.auth0.com/blog/helloworld-with-auth0/select-js-as-our-preferred-technology.png)